 Trophies & Accolades

-Throughout the six Nations there are actually quite a few side trophies that can be won by teams.
-Whilst the one that people want is the Championship Trophy for the overall winner, some of them are played for and won with great pride and often been around for a long time now.
+Throughout the Six Nations there are actually quite a few side trophies that can be won by teams.
+Whilst the one that everyone wants is the Championship Trophy for the overall winner, some of them are played for and won with great pride and often been around for a long time now.

 The next main feat after the title is that of the Grand Slam.
 This is where the team that wins has done so beating every other team.
-The Grand Slam is actually pretty rare, but England are the most successful team, earning the accolade on 13 separate times throughout all formats of the championships.
+The Grand Slam is actually pretty rare, but England are the most successful team when including the Home Nations and Five Nations, earning the accolade on 13 separate times throughout all formats of the championships.
 Wales currently sit second with 12 Grand Slam wins to their name.

 The Centenary Quaich takes place between Ireland and Scotland and has been running since 1989.
 There isn’t an awful lot of information on why the trophy was brought in, but Quaich means Celtic Drinking Vessel, and it’s this that is presented to the winning team.
-After 32 appearances between the two teams vying for this cup, the scores are currently edged by Ireland on 17 wins with Scotland two back on 14, with one game ending in a draw.
+After 35 appearances between the two teams vying for this cup, the scores are currently edged by Ireland on 20 wins with Scotland six back on 14, with one game ending in a draw.

 Giuseppe Garibaldi Trophy

 Throughout the course of the Six Nations, the Five Nations and the Home Nations, as they were once called, England and Wales have been the two standout nations when it comes to success.
-England have won the Championship on 29 occasions, with Wales just two back with 27.
+England have won the Championship on 29 occasions, with Wales just one back with 28.

-Since the introduction of the Six Nations though, things have been much closer, and both Wales and France actually sit second to England’s 7 six wins with 5 each, with Ireland in fourth with 4 wins.
+Since the introduction of the Six Nations though, things have been much closer, with Wales and France sitting second on 6 wins each to England’s 7.
+Ireland are in fourth with 5 wins.

 Grand Slams follow a similar theme, but it’s not England at the top of the pile for the Six Nations.
-With 4 Grand Slam titles Wales are at the top, followed by France with 3 and England and Ireland next with 2 each.
+With four Grand Slam titles Wales and France are jointly at the top, followed by Ireland next with three and England with two.
 But, Overall, since the start of all the competitions, it is England who are out on top with 13 Grand Slams to their name ahead of Wales with 12.

 At the flip side of the tournament there is a special award for the team that finishes bottom of the group at the end of the tournament; the Wooden Spoon.
 No trophy is actually awarded for this and thankfully so as we doubt it would go down too well.
-The unfortunate ‘winners’ of this most often over the years is that of Ireland, who have 36 wooden spoons to their name across all formats.
-But, in the Six Nations era it’s Italy who have by far and away the most wooden spoons, with 15 to their name from just 20 Six Nations’.
+The unfortunate ‘winners’ of this most often over the years is that of Ireland, who have 25 wooden spoons to their name across all formats.
+But, in the Six Nations era it’s Italy who have by far and away the most wooden spoons, with 18 to their name from just 24 Six Nations Championships.

 The 2020 tournament began on the 1st of February, however, due to the suspension of sport across Europe, the tournament was halted before the final round of fixtures.
 Ireland and Italy also needed to play their Round 4 contest with these matches played in October.